 Where is Suncheon?

-Suncheon is a small city in South Jeolla Province of South Korea.
-Its located about 4-5 hours south of Seoul.
+Suncheon is a small city in the South Jeolla Province of South Korea.
+It’s located about 4-5 hours south of Seoul.

 What’s Suncheon Popular for?

-Suncheon is an eco-city in Korea that is known for the agriculture and industrial hub of Korea.
+Suncheon is an eco-city in Korea that is known as Korea’s agriculture and industrial hub.
 You might have heard about Suncheon Bay Garden, Suncheon Bay, and the mudflats that were featured in a BBC documentary on Korea’s nature.